 A lesson for Warren Buffett on international investment

-Side note: see what happens when a country strives for a free market and democratic principles?
+Side note: see what happens when a country strives for a free market?
 It will attract investment capital from all over the world, leading to prosperity and encouraging even more freedom.
 Are you listening, Hugo Chavez and Evo Morales, you tyrants who are leading your countries down the path of economic destruction?
 Manuel Obrador won't listen, and he might just win Mexico's presidential election.
 Obrador opposes foreign investment, though Pemex (Mexico's nationalized oil company) cannot survive with foreign capital.
 Apparently Obrador would prefer that Mexico stay poor if achieving prosperity means those evil foreign capitalists also profit.

 This international transaction ought to show Buffett the error of his ways, but it's likely he will still believe that the U.S. should force zero trade deficits, restricting imports so they don't exceed exports.
 However, trade gaps are, by definition, balanced by foreigners' investments in the country running the trade deficit.
 Foreigners have to do something with the money they earn from selling goods and services, so they buy assets in that country.
 But it doesn't even matter that it's the same foreigners buying assets, which might surprise people that have the false idea that trade deficits are inherently bad.

 Israel is running a trade deficit, which is actually typical of growing economies today, and Buffett is helping to balance it by acquiring Israeli assets.
 It wouldn't matter if Buffett were involved in 0% or 100% of all exports to Israel.
-Buffett would eventually do business with someone who would eventually do business with someone who export goods and services to Israel.
+Buffett would eventually do business with someone who would eventually do business with someone who exports goods and services to Israel.
 The money might get converted from shekels to euros to pounds sterling to dollars, and then Buffett would convert them back to shekels.
 It all balances out in the end.

 Another example: I spend money at my local supermarket, which buys nothing from me.
 I'm not going to worry about that, or that none of the employees together do an equivalent amount of business directly with me.
 Their own spending will spread throughout the economy (the global economy if need be), and everything will balance out in the end.
 One might invest $100 that week via my employer's brokerage arm, but only a very, very small fraction of the fees will help pay my salary.
 Or he'll invest $100 through another firm, with similar fractions spreading throughout.
 So how do I eventually get back the money I spent on groceries?
 The flows are too complex to spend time on, really, and it doesn't matter anyway: money is the ultimate fungible commodity.
 Some people track the travel of dollar bills as a curiosity, but it's obvious that one bill is as green as the other.
 A penny here, a penny there, and it eventually adds up.
 So just like I don't worry about the precise source of each paycheck, I don't worry about the precise source of foreign investment to balance out a trade deficit.
 Actually, I don't worry about trade deficits at all.